-I am a fan of simple tea cakes.
+I'm a fan of simple tea cakes.
 I almost always prefer them to towering layered cakes with mountains of frosting.
-(Well, with one possible exception: the Vienna Mocha Torte at Rose’s Bakery in Portland, Oregon.)
 Also, I never again want to see a thick custard layered with cake.
 Not ever.
 When Costco started layering their sheet cakes with custard, I knew it was time to take a stand.
 A warm pudding cake, on the other hand, is quite another proposition and always a treat.

 Tea cakes, bundt cakes, coffee cakes, pudding cakes, and pound cakes were the kind of old-fashioned cake that my farm-raised, Mennonite grandmother always made.
 "Nothing fancy," she would say, but fresh from the oven, fragrant, and utterly delicious with a pot of freshly brewed tea.

 Grandma Mary liked to put prunes, plums, pears, applesauce, and even jelly into her tea cakes.
 She always served them plain, with a bowl of whipped cream on the side.
 My own preference is to include tart fruits, such as rhubarb, sour cherries, apricots, peaches, raspberries, blackberries, and blueberries.
 Just like Grandma though, I like to serve these cakes very simply, with just a dusting of powdered sugar, a poof of whipped cream, and for special occasions, perhaps a drizzle of fruit sauce on the plate

 Somewhere along my baking path (San Francisco, circa 1980s), I discovered Italian pastries and the notion of adding cornmeal to a cake batter.
 This was not a notion that Grandma had ever entertained.
 I was hooked from the first golden, crunchy bite.